 When Newly Qualified Teachers (NQTs) start their teaching career, we ensure that they are fully supported through a strong induction process.

 To become a fully qualified teacher in England, you must, by law, have satisfactorily completed a period of induction.
 The induction process has to be quality assured by an ‘Appropriate Body’.
-Tykes Teaching School Alliance act as the Appropriate Body’ for schools within the Barnsley area.
+Tykes Teaching Alliance act as the Appropriate Body’ for schools within the Barnsley area.
 We also work with schools within other local authorities.

 The statutory responsibilities can be found in Section 5 – Statutory Guidance on Induction for NQTs (Revised April 2018)

 Please do not hesitate to contact us if you have any questions or require further information regarding NQT registration: